 Alice Lloyd College’s Business Program provides students with a basic understanding of the primary functional areas of business (accounting, finance, management, and marketing).
 The core component of the program is designed to provide a broad educational base through substantial education and through a common body of business knowledge.
 The elective component gives students the flexibility to tailor their course of study.
 Generally, the first two years of study consist primarily of pre-business courses and general education.
 The following two years are oriented toward providing the student with a strong business background and in-depth study of the business environment.
-The Business Program also offers minors in Accounting and Business Administration.
-In the fall of 2013, Alice Lloyd will introduce its new major in Accounting.
+The Business Program also offers minors in Accounting, Business Administration, and Entrepreneurship.
+In the fall of 2013, Alice Lloyd introduced its new major in Accounting and Business Management.

 The Business Program strives to prepare students for positions of leadership and service to Appalachia.
 Graduates of this program can provide leadership through self-employment, employment in area businesses, governmental agencies, non-profit organizations, and through graduate work or further study in business-related fields.